-Main outcome measures Sex-specific birth weightfor-gestational age centiles.
+Main outcome measures Sex-specific birth weight-for-gestational age centiles.
 Centiles were created using the lambda-mu-sigma method via the GAMLSS package in R. This method transforms the skewed birth weight distribution to approximate a normal distribution, allowing any birth weight centile to be produced.

 Results The new centiles performed well in the validation sample, with the observed and expected proportion of births below a given centile in agreement.
 Overall, driven by the predominance of term births, the UK-WHO charts classify a smaller proportion of infants as below a given centile.
-For example, the UK-WHO estimates classified only 1.32% (8035/606 430) of term infants born in 2015 as below the second centile, compared with 1.97% (11 975/606 430) using the new MBRRACE-UK centiles.
-At the earliest gestational ages, however, the opposite is observed, with the UK-WHO classifying a larger proportion of infants as below a given
+For example, the UK-WHO estimates classified only 1.32% (8035/606 430) of term infants born in 2015 as below the second centile, compared with 1.97% (11 975/606 430) using the new classifying a larger proportion of infants as below a given centile, particularly at the lower end of the birthweight however, the opposite is observed, with the UK-WHO